top of page

 The Old Testament describes life before Jesus; the New Testament describes life during and after Jesus.

-The first book in the Old Testament of the Bible is Genesis.
+The first book in the Bible is found in the Old Testament of the Bible and is called Genesis.

 Genesis starts with the words, "In the beginning..."

-The last book of the New Testament of the Bible is Revelation.
+The last book of the Bible is found in the New Testament and is called Revelation.

 Revelation tells of the end times of the current Earth.